 100 milliliters

-Low sodium fish stock cube
+Low sodium fish or vegetable stock

 1 teaspoon